The working conditions of NewWork under the magnifying glass

 High proportion of men, lower pay for women

-Although women occupy about half of the leadership positions, they earn about 11% less than their male startup colleagues.
-According to the survey, every third management is staffed by one woman, plus an entire 79% of the positions that have personnel responsibility.
-However, the proportion of women decreases significantly as soon as staff responsibility and budget responsibility are added - in this case, the value amounts to 47%.
-Nonetheless, it is above the transnational average (31%) - above the UK (29%), France (28%) and the Netherlands (37%).
+Although women occupy around half of the management positions, they earn around 11% less than their male startup colleagues.
+According to the survey, every third executive is held by a woman, plus 79% of the positions with personnel responsibility.
+However, the proportion of women decreases significantly as soon as personnel and budget responsibility are added - in this case the value is 47%.
+Nonetheless, it is above the cross-country average (31%) - namely above that of the UK (29%), France (28%) and the Netherlands (37%).

 However, in none of the four countries surveyed did so many interviewees regard the gender ratio in their company as unbalanced as in Germany.
 There, this assessment applies to 41% of respondents, in the Netherlands to 40%, in France to 31% and in the UK to only 23%.
 And: Despite the relatively high percentage of women in management positions, a gender-specific wage gap of around 11% can be observed in German start-ups: The surveyed women earn an average of 40.087 Euro, their male counterparts 44.309 Euro.